 2. Leaky Gut

 In spite of living in a relatively simple time in history, our society is plagued by environmental, physical and mental stress disorders.
-So many of us have sent our adrenal glands in overdrive, like we’re running from wooly mammoths when we’re really just dealing with a budget issue or a decision at work.
+So many of us have sent our adrenal glands in overdrive, like we’re running from wooly mammoths when we’re really just dealing with a budget issue or a decision at work — resulting in adrenal fatigue.

 Licorice is emerging as a prominent player in the search for treatment and prevention for diseases like hepatitis C, HIV and influenza.
-The triterpenoid content has been confirmed as an antiviral, making licorice extract a potentially strong partner for the immune system.
-(18) One study published in Food Chemistry described licorice as having “antioxidant, free-radical scavenging, immunostimulating” properties.
-(19)
+The triterpenoid content has been confirmed as an antiviral herb, making licorice extract a potentially strong partner for the immune system.

 5. Cough/sore throat

-Licorice root also appears to have an estrogen-like effect in women, lending itself as an option for menstrual- and fertility-related concerns, including as a natural remedy for PMS.
-(21) For treatment of menopause, licorice was shown in a Health Care for Women International study to be better than hormone replacement therapy at reducing the duration of hot flashes.
-(22)
+For treatment of menopause, licorice was shown in a Health Care for Women International study to be better than hormone replacement therapy at reducing the duration of hot flashes.
+It’s also one of the most recommended menopause supplements.

 7. Pain relief